terraware/terraware-server/src/main/resources/templates/email/README.md

 There are two versions of each email message: a plaintext version and an HTML version.

 `body.txt` is the plaintext version.
-It may be edited directly.

 `body.mjml` is the source for the HTML version.
 It isn't actual HTML; the HTML is generated from [MJML](https://mjml.io/).